Colin Scrimgeour

-Biography

 Life and ministry

 Born in Wairoa, Hawke's Bay, he entered the Methodist Ministry in 1923 and concentrated on social work.
 He was Auckland Methodist City Missioner for six years.
-After broadcasting from Radio Station 1ZR – run by the firm of Lewis Eady – he established the Friendly Road Broadcasting Station 1ZB in 1933, associated with the Friendly Road church (Aunt Daisy broadcast on these stations, and they supported the Labour Party).
-Shortly before the 1935 election on Sunday 24 November, an address by Uncle Scrim which was expected to urge listeners to vote Labour was jammed by the Post Office.
-The minister in charge of the P&T Department, Adam Hamilton, was blamed, although he denied responsibility.
+After broadcasting from Radio Station 1ZR, run by the firm of Lewis Eady, he established the Friendly Road Broadcasting Station 1ZB in 1933, associated with the Friendly Road church (Aunt Daisy broadcast on these stations, and they supported the Labour Party).
+Shortly before the 1935 election on Sunday 24 November, an address by Uncle Scrim was expected to urge listeners to vote Labour but was jammed by the Post Office.
+The minister in charge of the P&T Department, Adam Hamilton, was blamed although he denied responsibility.

 As a close friend of Michael Joseph Savage and John A. Lee of the First Labour Government which came to power in 1935, Scrimgeour became Controller of the government-run National Commercial Broadcasting Service.